Teachers and Parents

 Attending one of our on-campus open days with your son and daughter is highly recommended.
 We hold these events in August each year and they are a great opportunity to visit the campus, view our facilities and talk to current students and staff about degrees and study options.

-Advisory days are held in January of each year for students who want to talk face-to-face with our staff about UAC preferences, degrees and other entry options.
+Info Sessions are held each year for students who want to talk face-to-face with our staff about UAC preferences, degrees and other entry options.
+They are usually held in May and December.

 See our full list of information events.